rigetti/pyquil/docs/source/advanced_usage.rst

 Below is an example that demonstrates how to use pyQuil in a multithreading scenario:

-..
-    TODO: This should be covered by doctests but hangs locally.

 .. code:: python

     from multiprocessing.pool import ThreadPool